LivePersonInc/CordovaMessagingSDKSample/README.md

 # Cordova Messaging Plugin

-Current Version: v1.5
+Current Version: v2.5

-+ iOS SDK v2.1.5
++ iOS SDK v2.5.x
-+ Android SDK v2.1.3
++ Android SDK v2.5.x

-## v1.5 Release Notes

-+ iOS frameworks in plugins folder v.1.5 bumped to v2.1.5 to include various bug fixes (https://github.com/LP-Messaging/iOS-Messaging-SDK/releases/tag/2.1.5)

 ## PLEASE NOTE -- XCODE UPGRADE REQUIRED!!

-+ v1.5 of the plugin has been compiled with the xcode version 8.3.1
++ Any version of the Cordova plugin v2.1.x and above has been compiled with the xcode version 8.3.1
-+ any apps you build with this version of the iOS frameworks (v2.1.5) will require the above xcode version to build and run - due to the change in Swift version numbers.
++ Any apps you build with these versions of the iOS SDK (v2.1.5 and above) will require the above xcode version to build and run - due to the change in Swift version numbers.
++ Xcode v8.3.1 also requires macOS Sierra in order to install!

 ## "Where do I find the latest version of the plugin?"